mahmoudparsian/data-algorithms-book/src/main/java/org/dataalgorithms/bonus/outlierdetection/spark/README.md

 Step-4: | Find frequencies of all categirical data (keep categorical-data as String)
 Step-5: | Build an associative array to be used for finding AVF Score
 Step-6: | Compute AVF Score using the built associative array
-Step-7: | Take the lowest K AVF scores
+Step-7: | Take the lowest K AVF scores (return K detected outliers with minimum AVF Score)
 Step-8: | Done & close the spark context

 Input